CodeByVinod/Demo-101/README.md

 # Demo-101
-This is Demo Repo for Git &amp; GitHub learning.
+This is Demo Repo for Git &amp; GitHub learning!